Amazon WorkMail – Managed Email and Calendaring in the AWS Cloud

 You can set up Amazon WorkMail for a new organization in a matter of minutes.
 As I mentioned earlier, you can use your existing directory or you can have Amazon WorkMail set one up for you.
 You can send and receive email through your existing domain name by adding a TXT record (for verification of ownership) and an MX record (to route the mail to Amazon WorkMail to your existing DNS configuration).

-As a Amazon WorkMail user, you have access to all of the usual email features including calendaring, calendar sharing, tasks, contact lists, distribution lists, resource booking, public folders, and out-of-office (OOF) messages.
+As a Amazon WorkMail user, you have access to all of the usual email features including calendaring, calendar sharing, tasks, contact lists, distribution lists, resource booking, and out-of-office (OOF) messages.

 The browser-based interface has a full array of features.
 It works with a wide variety of browsers including Firefox, Chrome, Safari, and newer (IE 9 and higher) versions of Internet Explorer.
 The interface gives you access to email, calendars, contacts, and tasks.
-You can access shared calendars and public folders, book resources, and manage your OOF.
+You can access shared calendars, book resources, and manage your OOF.

 Amazon WorkMail was designed to work in today’s data-rich, email-intensive environments.
 Each inbox has room for up to 50 gigabytes of messages and attachments.
 Messages can range in size all the way up to 25 megabytes.